simphony/simphony-mayavi/doc/source/mayavi2.rst

 Mayavi2
 =======

-The Simphony-Mayavi library provides a plugin for Mayavi2 easily create mayavi ``Source`` instances from SimPhoNy CUDS containers and files.
+The Simphony-Mayavi library provides a plugin for Mayavi2 to easily create mayavi ``Source`` instances from SimPhoNy CUDS containers and files.
 With the provided tools one can use the SimPhoNy libraries to work inside the Mayavi2 application, as it is demonstrated in the examples.